 Another Houston-area theater that is out of the ordinary for movie screenings is the Showboat Drive-in.
 Located in Hockley, this one is a bit of a hike out from the center of town and is a nice option on a cool rainy day.
 The theater has been open since 2006 and is owned by a family who also owned a Showboat Drive-in restaurant in Houston in the 1950s.
 Tickets for a double-feature are $8 for adults and $6 for kids 3 to 12 years old.
 During the summer, movies play most nights.
 In other times of the year, movies play... on the weekends only.

 03 of 05

-If the rain has you restless, there are plenty of large indoor spaces to wander around in Houston.
+If the rain has you restless, there are plenty of large indoor spaces to shop or wander around in Houston.
 In the Downtown district, there is a system of underground tunnels with restaurants and shops (only open during business hours).

 Another centrally located option is the Galleria, a mall massive enough that the entire area of town is named after it.
 It boasts 400 stores in a space of 2.4 million square feet — that’s more than 40 football fields.

 They don't call Houston "Space City" for nothing.
 Located southeast of town on the way to Galveston is the National Aeronautics and Space Administration’s Lyndon B. Johnson Space Center.
 The International Space Station operations are controlled from this facility, as has every U.S. space mission since 1965.
 Both indoor exhibits and a free tram tour to other buildings on the premises (which is sometimes canceled if the weather is too poor) are available.
 Tickets are $30 for adults and $25 for kids 4 to 11 years old.
 See hours and details here.Continue to 5 of 5 below.

 05 of 05